|The End of Redevelopment / Successor Agency

 Create and secure local jobs

-Montclair currently has five redevelopment project areas and its most recently adopted project area is entitled "Mission Boulevard Joint Redevelopment Project Area".
+Under Montclair's Redevelopment Agency, the five redevelopment project areas and its most recently adopted project area is entitled "Mission Boulevard Joint Redevelopment Project Area" have been disbanded.